kellyrmilligan/hapi-react-redux/README.md

 Hapi has a concept called route prerequisites.
 These are functions that execute before a route handler is invoked.
 To enable this data being available in your react app, a reducer is provided to add it to the store.

 ### Server Context
 If there is a case where you want to send some data in a response directly from the server, you can send this data to the render method provided.
-It will be added to the `serverContext` key of your store.
+It will be added to the `serverContext` key of your store.  this is populated when you pass data directly from your server handler to the render method.

 ## Flux standard actions
 The reducers and action creators included with this module try to adhere to flux standard actions spec